Code-Institute-Submissions/favorite_band/readme.md

 ### Technologies Used

-•HTML

-•CSS

-•Bootstrap
+•**HTML**

+•**CSS**

-The project uses bootstrap for the navbar, contact form,events progress bar, events calender, and image carousel.
+•**Bootstrap** - The project uses bootstrap for the navbar, contact form,events progress bar, events calendar, and image carousel.

-•jQuery

-The project uses JQuery to simplify DOM manipulation.
+•**jQuery** - The project uses JQuery to simplify DOM manipulation.

-•Google Fonts

-The project uses Google fonts in order to use the Roboto Font.
+•**Google Fonts** - The project uses Google fonts in order to use the Roboto Font.

-•Font Awesome

-The project uses Font Awesome in order to display various icons for social media and the hamburger menu in mobile view.
+•**Font Awesome** - The project uses Font Awesome in order to display various icons for social media and the hamburger menu in mobile view.

-•Compressor.io

-The project used compressor.io to compress the photos since many were very large and took a long time to load.
+•**Compressor io** - The project used compressor.io to compress the photos since many were very large and took a long time to load.

 ### Testing

 I tested this out the old fashion way.
 One page at a time using a visual studio extension called [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
 This extension lets you view a page as it would be displayed online.

 This site was tested across various browsers and browser sizes.
 Multiple times I used [W3 validator](https://validator.w3.org/) to debug and remove extra tags in my code.
 Using the contact page with an invalid email address you will get an message to correct it.
 Using a correct email and submitting will simply reset the form.

 ### Deployment